 There are three different E-PLUS landowner lists (below) that hunters can use to find landowners who have been issued authorization certificates.

 - Landowner List Special Management Zone (Updated 9-10-2020) – These landowners have received authorization certificates for their land that is located outside the COER.

-The interactive map is designed to help elk hunters locate active unit-wide properties in each GMU for the current license year.
+The interactive map is designed to help elk hunters locate active unit-wide ranches in each GMU for the current license year.
 Maps provided on this webpage are the department’s best interpretation of the ranch based on property information received from and verified by the landowner.

-Private properties enrolled in the EPLUS program that are signed up as unit-wide provide additional elk hunting opportunities across the state.
+Private ranches enrolled in the EPLUS program as unit-wide provide additional elk hunting opportunities across the state.
 These landowners selected the unit-wide hunting option on their EPLUS agreement and received a unit-wide authorization(s) for the current license year.
-In exchange, they agree to allow public elk hunting access on their private property to legally licensed elk hunters in that GMU.
-Hunters who possess a public draw elk license or a private land unit-wide license may access these private unit-wide ranches in addition to the accessible public land in their assigned GMU.
+In exchange, they agree to allow public elk hunting access on their private ranch to legally licensed elk hunters in that GMU.
+Hunters who possess a public draw elk license or a private land unit-wide elk license may access these private unit-wide ranches in addition to the accessible public land in their assigned GMU.